TechnionTDK/jbs-json23plet/README.md

         git update-index --assume-unchanged config.json this command will prevent from your local config.json to be pushed into the GitHub repository

-## Working on Windows machine
+## Devlopment enviorment
-We recommend you to develop and edit files in the project on linux machine, as where the project developed, but it can be also done on windows machines.
+We recommend to develop on a Linux machine which is the main target of this tool.
+Although, you can be also done on windows machines.

 ### IDE
 We recommed to use [IntelliJ IDEA](https://www.jetbrains.com/idea/) while developing, but you can also use [Eclipse](https://www.eclipse.org/downloads/) or any other IDE you prefer, but our guide is on IntelliJ only.